 Responsibilities during the Change Control Management process

-During the Change Control Management (CCM) process of the ERTMS specifications and before the entry into force of the next legal release of this TSI, errors are classified as preventing normal service or as not preventing normal service.
+During the Change Control Management (CCM) process of the ERTMS specifications and before the entry into force of the legal release of this TSI, errors are classified as preventing normal service or as not preventing normal service.

 For the errors preventing normal service, on-board manufacturers, operators, e.g. providing input on the occurrence of the error during normal service, and infrastructure managers with the necessary input from the trackside manufacturers shall describe their products and system implementations with respect to the situation identified by answering to the ERA questionnaires (which include the resolutions of the errors and the mitigation measures).